TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.batchbatchaccounts/retiredvmsizes-public.md

 <properties
-    pageTitle="Delete your pool and recreate it with a different VM size" description="Delete your pool and recreate it with a different VM size" authors="pkshultz"
+    pageTitle="Delete and recreate your pool using a VM size that will soon be retired" description="Delete and recreate your pool using a VM size that will soon be retired" authors="pkshultz"
     ms.author="pkshultz"
     articleId="48ae14cb-10de-4bd9-a005-5c25f498649b_Public"